-- A. Units smaller than assigned through the above guidelines A family may request a smaller unit size than the guidelines allow.
-The Harrisonburg Redevelopment and Housing Authority will allow the smaller size unit so long as generally no more than two (2) people per bedroom are assigned. - B. Units larger than assigned through the above guidelines A family may request a larger unit size than the guidelines allow.
-The Harrisonburg Redevelopment and Housing Authority will allow the larger size unit if the family provides a verified medical need that the family be housed in a larger unit. - C. If there are no families on the waiting list for a larger size then smaller families may be housed if they sign a release form stating they will transfer (at the family's own expense) to the appropriate size unit when an eligible family needing the larger unit applies.
-The family transferring will be given a 30-day notice before being required to move. - D. Larger units may be offered in order to improve the marketing of a development suffering a high vacancy rate.
+- Units smaller than assigned through the above guidelines A family may request a smaller unit size than the guidelines allow.
+The HRHA will allow the smaller size unit so long as generally no more than two people per bedroom are assigned. - Units larger than assigned through the above guidelines A family may request a larger unit size than the guidelines allow.
+The HRHA will allow the larger size unit if the family provides a verified medical need that the family is housed in a larger unit. - If there are no families on the waiting list for a larger size unit then smaller families may be housed if they sign a release form stating they will transfer (at the family's own expense) to the appropriate size unit when an eligible family needing the larger unit applies.
+The family transferring will be given a 30-day notice before being required to move. - Larger units may be offered to improve the marketing of development with a high vacancy rate.